bobcozzi/rpgiv2free/README.md

 This extension is an RPG IV to Free Format statement converter.
 You select the RPG IV fixed format statements you want to convert to free format, right-click and select "Convert RPG IV to free format".
-It is NOT a refactoring tool or code modernization tool.
-Its only purpose is to get an RPG IV fixed-format statement into free format RPG IV syntax.
+It is **NOT a refactoring tool** or code modernization tool.
+Its only purpose is to convert an RPG IV fixed-format statement into free format RPG IV syntax.
+## Warnings
+- **Conditioning Indicators on Calc Specs are not Supported**:
+  Presently we swallow conditioning indicators in Calc Specs.
+The extension does nothing with them and therefore the indicators dissapear if you convert a line that is conditioned by indicators, it may convert but the conditioned Calc spec normally, but conditioning indicators will be lost.
+So use your UNDO function to get the line and the Conditioning indicators back.
+Note that Resulting Indicators are fully supported, however.

 ## Features